MateoPesa/MateoPesa.github.io/index.markdown

 layout: home
 ---
+## Welcome to my Portfolio!
 ## About Me:
-I am a current Junior at Cornell University studying Statistical Science and concentrating in Computational Statistics and Data Science.
+My name is Mateo Pesa, a current junior at Cornell University studying Statistics with a concentration in Computational Statistics and Data Management.

-I'm on a mission to gain professional experience in the field of data science and analytics.
+I am currently looking for oppportunities to apply my expertise in Data Science in a real world setting.

 ## Past Projects:
 - Predicting Victory Against 2022's Hardest Gaming Boss
-  - Description: This project involved analyzing gaming data to predict victory against challenging in-game bosses.
+  - Description: This project focused on harnessing data from thousands of attempts against a formidable boss in the RPG video game Elden Ring.
+The objective was to construct predictive models that determine a character's likelihood of achieving victory.
   - [View Project](https://nbviewer.jupyter.org/github/MateoPesa/Predicting-Elden-Ring-Victories/blob/main/Predicting%20Victories%20in%20Elden%20Ring.ipynb)